 One problem: The Tigers and Argos never played each other in a Grey Cup.

 There are several possibilities.
-Talbott may have meant a game between the Tigers and Argos before the Grey Cup/ It probably would have to have been late in the season.
+Talbott may have meant a game between the Tigers and Argos before the Grey Cup.
+It probably would have to have been late in the season.
 My theory is that Talbott mistakenly named the Argos when in fact is was a different club from Toronto that faced Hamilton in the Grey Cup.
 That’s what I went with.
-If I find out differently, I’ll correct the record here and in the book I’m still planning for next year.
+If I find out differently, I’ll correct the record here.

 (Note: this is the original script.
 The actual narration may not match exactly.)